-You must accept or decline your offer by 15 March 2024, either through the eAdmissions system if you applied online, or by completing the web form linked in your outcome email if you applied on a paper form.
+You must accept or decline your offer by Tuesday 30 April 2024, either through the eAdmissions system if you applied online, or by completing the web form linked in your outcome email if you applied via the Google form.

 We advise you to accept the school place offered to ensure your child has a school place in September, as you can always refuse this at a later date if you are offered a school you prefer.
 This will not affect your child's position on any waiting lists of your higher preference schools or your right to appeal.